ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Middleware in Next.js is often overlooked — but it’s a game-changer once you understand its potential.
 If you’re not using it yet, you…</blockquote>

 <h3>4.
-Next.js: The Secret Sauce for Modern Websites - <a href="https://medium.com/@dlayeshi.silva/next-js-the-secret-sauce-for-modern-websites-55c7e4b3f52e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 5 Modern UI Libraries for Next.js Using TailwindCSS - <a href="https://medium.com/@probir-sarkar/top-5-modern-ui-libraries-for-next-js-using-tailwindcss-64f685457b2d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Layeshi Silva`**
+✍️ **posted by `Probir Sarkar`**

-<blockquote>Have you ever wondered how some websites load instantly, feel super smooth, and magically appear on the first page of Google?
-Chances are…</blockquote>
+<blockquote>When building modern web applications with Next.js, one of the most crucial aspects is the user interface (UI).
+TailwindCSS, a…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>